How to Put Lights on a Christmas Tree the Right Way

 A beautifully lit Christmas tree is a hallmark of the season that’s sure to spread holiday cheer.
-We have a couple tricks for placing these festive bulbs on branches—here are our simple tips on how to put Christmas lights on a tree.
+Avoid bald spots and clumps of lights on your tree by learning how to hang Christmas lights correctly.

 Christmas lights dress up a holiday tree, making it twinkle and glow.
-It takes some finesse and know-how to get these tree lights evenly distributed without burnt-out bulbs, lights clumped in some spots (and missing in others), or tangled cords.
+It takes some practice to distribute these tree lights evenly without burnt-out bulbs, lights clumped in some spots (and missing in others), or tangled cords.

 Types of Christmas Lights

 Everyone has a different aesthetic when decorating for the holidays.
-From elegant to whimsical to over the top, Christmas lights come in different sizes and colors to suit many preferences.
-The first decision to make is what style you want and whether you need to buy indoor or outdoor lights.
-Kick off your search by checking out the following three main types of Christmas tree lights.
+From elegant to whimsical to completely over the top, there are Christmas lights in sizes and colors to suit many preferences.

 Mini String Lights

-Our Recommendation: Twinkle Star 200 LED 66FT Fairy string lights – Get it on Amazon for 19.99
+Our Recommendation: Twinkle Star 200 LED 66FT Fairy string lights at Amazon for $15

 Large Bulb Lights

 Large Christmas lights can make a tree look like it’s taken right out of a holiday movie.
-These bulbs start at about 1.5-inches long and about an inch in diameter, but can be larger.
-Large bulb lights can bring a festive glow to an indoor tree, but are more often used on outdoor Christmas trees as they can withstand wet or cold weather.
+These bulbs are at least 1.5 inches long and about an inch in diameter, but can be larger.
+Large bulb lights can bring a festive glow to an indoor tree, but are more often used on outdoor Christmas trees because larger lights can better withstand wet or cold weather.
 “If you are going for a vintage or retro look, using the large color bulbs in your Christmas tree or outdoors will help you achieve that look,” Ruffalo explains.

-Our Recommendation: Wintergreen Lighting Multicolor Christmas Lights Set – Get it on Amazon for $24.98
+Our Recommendation: Wintergreen Lighting Multicolor Christmas Lights Set at Amazon for $22.99

-Designed with energy-efficient, bright, and durable LED lights, the 17-foot string of lights has 25 dimmable bulbs available in multiple or single colors, and a single plug can support up to 90 sets of these indoor or outdoor Christmas lights.
+Designed with energy-efficient, bright, and durable LED lights, the 17-foot string of lights has 25 dimmable bulbs available in multiple or single colors.
+A single plug can support up to 90 sets of these indoor or outdoor Christmas lights.

 Novelty Christmas Lights